The Juggernaut Lives – Glimmer Paladin in 8.3 (Updated Nov 19)

 Will this change the Essences we use?

 Not to begin with.
-We have two viable setups in Vision of Perfection and Ever Rising Tide depending on the damage pattern – Vision of Perfection was king in Eternal Palace.
-Tuning on the new Essences is still far from done and so it’s too early to say if they’ll shake up the meta.
-There are definitely some potent choices there from the perspective of adding more DPS.
+We have two viable setups in Vision of Perfection and Ever Rising Tide depending on the damage pattern – Vision of Perfection was king in Eternal Palace and will likely stay that way.
+They are buffing the Vision of Perfection proc chance by 12% in 8.3.

 How does this change impact us in Mythic+?

-There is effectively no change to dungeon strength.
-It’s rare that you’ll have more than 8 glimmers out at a time, even on large AoE packs.
+This is a minor nerf overall to dungeon strength.
+It’s rare that you’ll have more than 8 glimmers out at a time, even on large AoE packs and Glimmer makes up less of your healing than in raid.

 Is the Avenging Crusader build now competitive with Glimmer?